chapel-lang/chapel/doc/rst/mason-packages/guide/chapeldependencies.rst

   mason add MatrixMarket@0.1.0

-For example usage of a mason package, see :ref:`using-a-package`.
+For example usage of a Mason package, see :ref:`using-a-package`.